SkrFractals/Comparser/README.md

 Comments:
 /* begins a comment and lasts until the end of the line or */
+They can be anyware except inside words and operators.
+You can even use them to continue to a new line in the few places that don't normally allow that.

 Errors:
 1. Stack Overflow - if the expression evaluation thinks it caught itself in an infinite loop (the default limit is 499, and can be adjusted in the Comparser constructor)